rayobyte-logo

 Rayobyte was initially known as Blazing SEO.
 True to its name, the company started out targeting search engine marketers.
 Back in 2015, it had already laid out many of the building blocks that made the company successful.
 The IPs were on fast 1 Gbps lines; you could get them delivered and replaced nearly instantly; and they cost well below what people expected to pay for dedicated proxies – from $1.2 to as little as $0.65 per IP.

-When it rebranded in July 2022, Rayobyte had scaled up significantly, enough to call itself the “largest American proxy provider”.
+By 2022, Rayobyte had scaled enough to call itself the “largest American proxy provider”.
 The company put a lot of effort into highlighting openness and ethicality (you can read Neil’s opinion piece on ethicality here or watch our interview here).
-It also repositioned to be more enterprise-friendly, betting big on clients that need a trustworthy provider of proxy infrastructure (or, in their own terms, a proxy partner).
+Rayobyte is also open about its residential proxy sourcing practices: they include the bandwidth-sharing app Cashraven and an SDK, with the rest likely being resold.

 Rayobyte Proxy Networks